 A: I’m a professional engineer myself and have been one for a while.
 I’ve been involved in engineering for 30 plus years now, so I go back to a time when it was actually National Engineering Week.
 That said, I think it’s great that it’s expanded to National Engineering Month as with the scope of work that professional engineers do, it requires that extra time and attention, which is a good thing.

 Q: The theme for NEM 2021 is lifelong learning.
-What does the concept of lifelong learning mean for ACEC-Ontario and why is that important?
+What does lifelong learning mean to you & why is it important?

 So for that reason, lifelong learning is absolutely critical and it’s the kind of perspective that you need.
 Being forward thinking and realizing that it’s not just an investment in those people’s futures, but investment in the company’s future as well.

 Q: What is consulting engineering?

 A: The Association of Consulting Engineering Companies – Ontario (ACEC-Ontario) is an industry association and our members are consulting engineering companies across Ontario.

 People often talk about consulting engineering as if it’s almost a separate discipline, but it’s not.
 It really just describes a relationship between the engineer and the client.
 Consulting engineers operate at arm’s length to their client, and they provide independent and objective expertise to solve the client’s problems, they can serve as an agent or an advocate for the client in dealing with other people on a project.

 Consulting engineers can ultimately come from any engineering discipline.
 There are consulting electrical engineers and consulting structural engineers, and in fact, many consulting engineering firms are multidisciplinary.
 So ultimately clients turn to consulting engineering firms when they just don’t have that in-house engineering expertise to meet their needs and need those independent outside experts.